A Step-by-Step Guide to Filing a Workers’ Compensation Claim in Oregon

 Names of any witnesses

-Employers should document this report in detail, as it will form the foundation of the workers’ compensation claim.
+Employers must complete their report in detail, as it is the basis of the workers’ compensation claim.

-In Oregon, the injured employee and employer must complete the necessary forms for filing a claim.
+In Oregon, the hurt employee and employer needs to fill out the filing forms.

-Employee: Complete the “Claim for Workers’ Compensation Benefits” form
+Employee: Fill out the “Claim for Workers’ Compensation Benefits” form

-Employer: Complete the employer report of injury form and submit it to your workers’ comp insurance provider
+Employer: Fill out the employer report of injury form and file it with your workers’ comp insurance provider

-Once forms are complete, submit the claim to your workers’ compensation insurance carrier.
+After filling out the forms, submit the claim to your workers’ compensation insurer.

 Tips for smooth submission: